TanmayBhilkar/SDLC_AUG_TEAM_7/1_Requirements/README.md

 ## 4W&#39;s and 1&#39;H

 ### Who:
- * Electical,Electronics,control systems,instrumentation engineers and students;people who need to design or use circuits related to electronics.
+ * Electical, Electronics, control systems, instrumentation engineers, students and people who need to design or use circuits related to electronics.

 ### What:
  * This project gives out the parameters or the values required to design or implelment the type of electronic component according to the user inputs.